 Pharmacies are known as farmacia.
 They are easily identified by the green cross sign outside.
-Pharmacies in Spain usually open Monday- Friday 9.30 a.m.-2 p.m. and 5 p.m.-9.30 p.m.
-They also open Saturdays from 9.30 a.m.-2 p.m.
+Pharmacies in Spain are usually open between Monday- Friday 9.30 a.m.-2 p.m. and 5 p.m.-9.30 p.m.
+They are also open on Saturdays from 9.30 a.m.-2 p.m.
 If you’re in urgent need of medicine, you can find the details of a 24-hour pharmacy on the windows or doors of other pharmacies.

 Banking in Spain

 There are private and state banks, as well as a number of regional cooperative and savings banks in Spain.
 Spain’s national bank is called Banco de España.
 This state bank is the regulator of the banking sector.

 If you plan to retire in Spain, it’s advisable that you open a bank account there.
 Otherwise, you’ll be dealing with credit card charges and exchange rates.
 Having an account there will make your day-to-day life easier.
 Paying bills can be quite costly and could drain your income through international banking.

 The first step in opening a bank account in Spain is acquiring an NIE number.

 Número de Identificación de Extranjero (NIE)

 The NIE number is the number that the government assigns to foreign residents.
 It’s important for opening a bank account, establishing bills in your name, filing taxes, and so on.